Practical algorithms for Hierarchical overlap graphs: Experimental Evaluation

 For a fixed value of $n=10^7$, as expected \texttt{CazauxR} increases quadratically with $k$.
-The other algorithms linearly increase up to $k~8x10^5$, then decrease.
+The other algorithms linearly increase up to $k\approx 8\times 10^5$, then decrease.
 Recall that \texttt{ParkCPR} had a logarithmic dependence on $k$, whereas \texttt{Khan} and \texttt{New} are independent of $k$.
-Given that for such a large value of $k$, the lengths of individual string becomes closer to $10$, which my lead to smaller overlaps and hence smaller size of $\cal A, \cal E$ and $\cal H$.
-Since the algorithms use the intermediate computation of $\cal E$ for computing $\cal H$, the size of $\cal E$ would greatly affect the performance of the algorithms.
+For such a large value of $k$ the lengths of individual string becomes closer to $10$, leading to smaller overlaps and hence smaller size of $\cal A, \cal E$ and $\cal H$.
+Since the algorithms use $\cal A,E$ as input, their size would greatly affect the performance of the algorithms.
+Also, due to this apparent decrease in $\cal A$, \texttt{ParkPCPR} performs $\approx 2\times$ better than \texttt{Khan} but $\approx 1.5\times$ slower than \texttt{New}.

 For a fixed value of $k=10^5$, evaluating \texttt{CazauxR} is impractical due to a direct dependence on $k^2$, as was evident from the first experiment.
 For the remaining algorithms, we surprisingly see nearly \textit{constant} performance irrespective of $n$, which is very surprising because all the algorithms are linearly dependent on $n$.
-Again, we believe the size of $\cal E$ shall play a significant role in explaining this performance.
-This is because for completely random strings, the overlap is expected to be very small.
+This is because, for completely random strings, the overlap is expected to be very small.
 Given that we have only four possible characters in the string $k$ uniformly random strings may have $\log k$ sized overlap which is independent of $n$.
-Since $k$ is the dominant factor in the size of $\cal E$, it possibly explains the near-constant performance of all the algorithms with variation of $n$.
+The small size overlaps result in the smaller size of $\cal E$.
+Since $k$ is the dominant factor in the size of $\cal E$, it possibly explains the near-constant performance of all the algorithms with the variation of $n$.
+However, this is not true for $\cal A$ which stores all the internal nodes not just corresponding to overlaps, which explains the linear dependence of \texttt{ParkPCPR} on $n$.

-We verify the inference drawn from the above experiments by evaluating the variation in the size of $\cal E$ for both experiments (see \Cref{fig:randomExpEHOG}).
+We verify the inference drawn from the above experiments by evaluating the variation in the size of $\cal E$ and $\cal A$ for both experiments (see \Cref{fig:randomExpEHOG}).
 Since the variation of $\cal E$ closely matches the performance of \texttt{ParkCPR}, \texttt{Khan} and \texttt{New}, it verifies our inferences that the running times of these algorithms are strongly dependent on $|\cal E|$ as compared to $n$ or $k$.